DioxusLabs/dioxus/examples/openid_connect_demo/README.md

 # OpenID Connect example to show how to authenticate an user

-The environment variables must be set in order for this example to work.
+The environment variables in  `.cargo/config.toml` must be set in order for this example to work.

 Once they are set, you can run `dx serve`